There Are 3 Types of ADHD

 The One Everyone Knows: Hyperactive ADHD

-Type 1 is the version that tends to get diagnosed earliest, usually in childhood, and usually in boys.
-It shows up loud and visibly: constant movement, impulsive decisions, interrupting conversations, talking a lot, fidgeting through anything that requires stillness.
+This is the version most people picture, and the one that tends to get noticed earliest.
+It shows up visibly: constant movement, impulsive decisions, interrupting conversations, talking a lot, fidgeting through anything that requires stillness.
 Because it's externally disruptive, it gets attention.
-Teachers notice it.
-Parents notice it.
+It gets flagged.
 The system catches it, for better or worse.

-But here's the problem with treating this as the default image of ADHD: it leaves everyone else wondering if their experience "counts."
+But treating this as the default image of ADHD leaves everyone else wondering whether their experience "counts."

 The One That Gets Missed: Inattentive ADHD

-Type 2 looks completely different.
-It's quiet.
-It's internal.
-And that's exactly why it slips through the cracks for so long.
+This type looks completely different.
+It's quiet, it's internal, and that's exactly why it tends to slip through the cracks for so long.

 Inattentive ADHD doesn't announce itself.
-Instead, it looks like:
+In adults, it often looks like:

 • Zoning out in the middle of conversations or tasks